-Twenty-five years ago, I spent an entire spring rooting for a hockey team.
+Twenty-eight years ago, I spent an entire spring rooting for a hockey team.
 As an adult, it was interesting to learn that, for one night in 1993, I was also cheering with them.
 To borrow from a popular sports media personality, the Montreal Canadiens were the team of my youth.
 And as any adult who has recently dug out a once-cherished Motley Crüe album can tell you, revisiting opinions formed at a time when you viewed the world in unconditional terms can be illuminating.

 Take a team winning 10 consecutive overtime games in one post-season, for instance.
 While skeptics’ hands were likely growing callused from raising red flags over the Canadiens’ credibility, mine were clapping louder and louder with every extra-time win, each victory confirming the unassailable logic that Forum ghosts could always be counted on to deliver the goods.
 Storming back to win four straight against the Nordiques after falling behind 2–0 in the series?
 Sure thing.
 Three of four wins in a sweep of Buffalo coming in OT?
 Sounds about right.